 Information for Prospective VITA Volunteers:

 Thank you for your interest in Yale VITA!
-We’re an entirely student-run volunteer organization (including Law and SOM students) that provides free tax preparation to low-income taxpayers.
-Last year, we reached $1.68 million in refunds to 1,108 New Haven residents.
+We’re an entirely student-run volunteer organization (including Law, SOM, and graduate school students) that provides free tax preparation to low-income taxpayers.
+Last year, we reached $2.36 million in refunds to over 1,600 New Haven residents.
 Without our help, most of these returns would never be filed at all.

 To let us know that you’re interested and get on the panlist, email email@example.com and firstname.lastname@example.org and fill out this survey.
 We’re so excited to have you join us!
-Our goal is to exceed $2.5 million in returns during the 2018 season.
+Our goal is to exceed $2.5 million in returns during the 2019 season.

-You can choose to study and take the exam to become an IRS-certified basic preparer, which will take a few hours tops.
+Volunteer Positions: You can choose to study and take the exam to become an IRS-certified basic preparer, which will take a few hours tops.
 You can also volunteer as an intake coordinator (IC) and help us greet clients and photocopy their documents and forms (being an intake coordinator doesn’t require studying, just around 30 minutes to certify).
 We're currently recruiting volunteers for both positions, especially ICs.

 We ask new volunteers to commit to the same two-hour shift each week (though you’re welcome to do another shift!).
 We’ll send out a scheduling form during Shopping Period, so that you’ll have a shift that works for you.
 (You can email our panlist if you need to swap shifts.)